alifbinhossain/alifbinhossain/README.md

 - 🌱 I’m currently learning React JS 🤑
 - ❤️ I love to create components, and building fun experiments
 - 🥅 2022 Goals: Become a Junior Frontend Developer
-- ⚡ Fun fact: I love to play online games..
+- ⚡ Fun fact: Equal is Not Always Equal in Javascript.

 ### Connect with me: